 While the focus is often on what to eat before a run, what you choose to eat after a run can be just as important.
 Refueling with the right types of foods after your run can help prevent muscle loss, promote muscle recovery, and support your energy levels throughout the day.

 But how do you know what to eat after a run?
-Read on to discover the best post-workout foods to help replenish your body and support your overall health and wellness.
+Read on to discover the best post run snacks to help replenish your body and support your overall health and wellness.

 The importance of good nutrition post-exerciseĀ